gelstudios/gitfiti/README.md

 Once you have a file with templates, enter its name when prompted and the templates will be added to the list of options.

+### Generate a Random Pattern
+Everytime you run generate_random.exe, a new random pattern is generated and stored in rand.txt by name "random" and then can be used by including the file.

 ### Removal:
 Fortunately if you regret your gitfiti in the morning, removing it is fairly easy: delete the repo you created for your gitfiti (and wait).